 Understanding the differences between classic Bluetooth and Bluetooth Low Energy is a critical first step for any Bluetooth development project.
-Why do two partly-incompatible protocols share a name?
+Why do two partly incompatible protocols share a name?
 What happened to Bluetooth Smart?
 Which protocol is best for your application?
 These are common questions from people new to the world of Bluetooth.

-In order to fully understand the situation today, we must first understand how we got here.
+To fully understand the situation today, we must first understand how we got here.

 The history of Bluetooth releases

-When we talk of Bluetooth before 2010, we refer to classic Bluetooth as the low energy variant didn’t yet exist.
+When we talk of Bluetooth before 2010, we refer to classic Bluetooth as the Low Energy variant didn’t yet exist.
 Classic Bluetooth is proposed and maintained by the Bluetooth Special Interest Group (SIG).

 Read more: Bluetooth 5 Advertising Extensions

 Each time Bluetooth SIG releases a new version of the specification, it states a version number.
 Bluetooth 1.0 was released around 1999, version 2.0 in 2004, version 2.1 in 2007, and version 3.0 in 2009.
-If you open the Bluetooth 3.0 specifications, you will find that classic Bluetooth includes three modes: BR, EDR and HS (AMP).
+If you open the Bluetooth 3.0 specifications, you will find that classic Bluetooth includes three modes: BR, EDR, and HS (AMP).

 The introduction of Low Energy